airyuu/mongo-migration/README.md

 ## Schedule

-###v2.0.0
+### v2.0.0

 1. Create migration and test automatically based on the defined templates
+2. Support environment configuration, e.g. environment name, database names, database credentials, easy to switch environment to operation database
+2. Bind model with migration the same version and timestamp to avoid model big changes
-2. Support migrate multiple data from outside file
+2. Support migrate data from outside file, actually data should be separated from the codebase
+3. Support migrate data across multiple database
 3. Dockerize